 Job Locations and Reviews

-Pride Plumbing came out and replaced a leaking 40-gallon electric American E62-40R-045DV water heater with a new 40-gallon electric Rheem PROE40-M2-RH95 model.
-First, after disconnecting its electrical connections and inlet and outlet water lines, we removed and disposed of the old water heater.
-Then we installed a water heater pan, the new water heater, ball water shut-off valves, PEX and stainless-steel water supply lines to the water heater connectors, a brass drain valve, and wired up the electrical connections to the new water heater (adding a Romex connector).
-Finally, we bled the air out of the water lines, ensured that the unit’s temperature and pressure (T&P) relief valve was properly vented, and set the unit to its appropriate operating temperature.
+Pride Plumbing came out and replaced a leaking 38-gallon electric Rheem 82SV40-2 lowboy water heater with a new 38-gallon electric A.O.
+Smith ENLB-40 110 lowboy model.
+This included removing and disposing of the old water heater; installing water heater pads, the new water heater, thermal expansion tank, ball water shut-off valves, PEX and stainless steel water supply lines to the water heater connectors, a brass drain valve, bleeding the air out of the water lines, ensuring that the unit’s temperature and pressure (T&P) relief valve was properly vented, wiring the water heater's electrical connections, and setting the unit to its appropriate operating temperature.

-Pride Plumbing came out and replaced a leaking 40-gallon electric Whirlpool ME30H6S45 100 water heater with a new 40-gallon electric Rheem PROE40-M2-RH95 model.
+Pride Plumbing came out and replaced a leaking 40-gallon electric Rheem 82V52-2 lowboy water heater with a new 40-gallon electric Rheem PROE40-M2-RH95 lowboy model.
 First, after disconnecting its electrical connections and inlet and outlet water lines, we removed and disposed of the old water heater.
 Then we installed the new water heater, ball water shut-off valves, PEX and stainless-steel water supply lines to the water heater connectors, a brass drain valve, and wired up the electrical connections to the new water heater (adding a Romex connector).
 Finally, we bled the air out of the water lines, ensured that the unit’s temperature and pressure (T&P) relief valve was properly vented, and set the unit to its appropriate operating temperature.